The Story of Sabotage – Roger Waters and Mona Miari

 I met him during a screening in late December 2023 in Marin County.
 I recognized an old guy trying to do the right thing but taking on too much by himself.
-Being in a unique situation, as I was leaving my apartment to tend to my aging parents, I figured I could help him get organized, find editors and funders and finish a film he called We All Live in Gaza (www.we-gaza.com).
+Being in a unique situation, as I was leaving my apartment to tend to my aging parents, I figured I could help him get organized, find editors and funders and finish film he called We All Live in Gaza (www.we-gaza.com).
 He had incredible footage, plus insiders who carried integrity and skill, and were dealing with the most horrific slaughtering we all witnessed on our phones.
 His film needed shaping, lots of editing, He was on track to create a powerhouse project.

 Maurice and I were in New York in February/March 2024 building a team.
 But I had to return to my father who was preparing for radiation treatment.
 I was the sole caretaker who could drive him to the hospital every day for two weeks.
 I set Maurice up with an Arabic translator who also happened to be Palestinian.
 Bless her heart, she took Maurice out on the town one evening, and they attended a concert with Mona Miari.
 He called me right away and said that her music needed to be in the film.

 Maurice is a dreamer.
 He thinks big even if his pocketbook isn’t.
 I keep telling him he has an angel on his shoulder, given every time he’s broke, somehow something comes through and he keeps plugging away on his film or art gallery presentations by the stunning artists he met in Gaza.
 Many of them are women.
 And he champions them.
-He was responsible for bridging the relationship between the artists of Gaza and Rebuilding Alliance, which gave many of the artists income as well as support.
+He was responsible for bridging the relationship between the artists of Gaza and Rebuilding Alliance, which gave many of the artists income as well as support

 “Maurice, there are so many local singers who could do this.
 Why Mona?
 We don’t have the budget if you want this film completed.”
 I repeatedly said to him, sometimes feeling exhausted that his big ideas just kept getting bigger.